Fasting

 Females on Heat

-Please be aware that female cats and dogs that are currently on heating, or have been on heat in the past month, should ideally wait 6 weeks after finishing before undergoing their desexing procedure.
+Please be aware that female dogs that are currently on heating, or have been on heat in the past month, should ideally wait 8 weeks after finishing before undergoing their desexing procedure.
 There is a risk of hormonal complications if done during this window.

 Signs of a female being on heat are: